 They should bring a bottle of water suitable for the length of their session.
 When the season changes into summer, your child might need a bigger bottle.
-On their first training session, they will be given their team card, they must remember this every session and once it is completed they'll be rewarded with a £5 voucher!!
+On their first training session, they will be given their team card (however during Covid we will not be using team cards), they must remember this every session and once it is completed they'll be rewarded with a £5 voucher!!
 When you child moves through the classes they will be informed of any new equipment or attire.

 Are your classes insured?

 All gymnasts will need insurance from British Gymnastics, but don't worry we will explain this when you start.
 The club and all the coaches are fully insured.

 Suki coaches have a minimum of level 1 qualification with British Gymnastics.
 We have one Level 5 coach (High Performance) within the club along with coaches who are level 3 and 2.
 Within the team we have several adult helpers, older gymnasts and our leadership academy.